Blame! (film): Plot

-Arriving at the village, the villagers celebrate the sudden amount of food while also mourning their loss.
-While holding the celebration, Cibo secretly wakes Killy up with only Zuru as a witness and leads him down towards the shield generator with the machine.
-While heading down, Tae takes her gun to the observatory platform and shoots the shield generator, whereupon it is revealed that the real Tae was killed and replaced by a cyborg representative for the Safeguard back at the factory.
-Sanakan, as she now calls herself, proceeds to kill most of the villagers, deeming them illegal residents while destroying the village in the process.
+Upon arrival, the Electro-Fishers celebrate the new supplies while also mourning the losses during the trip.
+Cibo secretly wakes Killy up with only Zuru as a witness and leads him down towards the shield generator with the machine.
+While heading down, Tae takes her gun to the observatory platform and shoots the shield generator, whereupon it is revealed that the real Tae was killed and impersonated by a Safeguard agent back at the factory.
+Calling herself Sanakan, she proceeds to kill most of the villagers, deeming them illegal residents while destroying the village in the process.

-Killy, realizing what has occurred, runs back up to the village on his own.
-Cibo travels further down at a faster pace, where she sets the machine right next to the destroyed Shield Generator and connects herself to it.
-Back at the top, Sanakan is killing villagers, but the village elders frantically lead the rest of the villagers to the top of the village where they resist her using their remaining weapons.
-Killy himself enters combat with Sanakan, who after knocking him down, notes that he is a body 'stolen from the Safeguard'.
-Killy is saved at the last minute by Zuru, who throws his gun to him; which he shoots and destroys Sanakan, but not before Sanakan destroys Cibo.
+Killy notices and runs back up to the village.
+Cibo travels further down, sets the machine and connects herself to it.
+The village elders frantically lead the rest to the top of the village, resisting Sanakan using their remaining weapons.
+Killy enters combat with Sanakan, who after knocking him down notes that he is a body stolen from the Safeguard.
+Zuru throws the gun to Killy and he manages to shoot Sanakan, but not before she destroys Cibo's body.

-Cibo, in an alternate dimension, pleads with the Authority, which controls the Safeguard, to let the villagers go.
-Unable to do so, they allow her to access the City's map, revealing an abandoned level safe from Safeguard control where the villagers can evacuate to.
+In the Netsphere, Cibo pleads with the Authority controlling the Safeguard to let the villagers go.
+She is forbidden to do so, but is instead allowed access to the City's map, revealing an abandoned level safe from Safeguard control where the villagers can migrate to.

-Cibo, now functioning through her only remaining arm, leads the remaining villagers to a trans-level railway car, but right after the villagers get in, a Watchtower spots them and spawns a gigantic Exterminator.
+Cibo, now functioning through her only remaining arm, leads the remaining villagers to an elevator, but a Watchtower spots them and begins spawning exterminators.
 Killy throws the device which has been keeping him safe from the Safeguard to Zuru, upon which he says that he still wants to find the Net Terminal Gene, which enables human control of the city and all machines, including the Safeguard.
-Killy seemingly sacrifices himself so that the villagers could escape.
+Killy seemingly sacrifices himself so that the villagers can escape.

-Later it is revealed that Zuru and other villagers successfully reached the abandoned level and established a new village there.
-Her granddaughter reminisces of the times when her grandmother Zuru used to tell about Killy, and it seems that the device Killy gave them is still in her possession.
-As she thinks how she believes that Killy should still be alive somewhere it is shown that he continues his journey even to this day, wandering in search of the Net Terminal Gene.
+Later it is revealed that the Electro-Fishers successfully reached the abandoned level and established a new village there.
+Zuru's granddaughter reminisces of the times when she used to tell her about Killy, hopeful that Killy is still on his quest, which the final shot of the film confirms.